 - Avoid being scammed

 By getting to the right destination, I mean the functionality of the ridesharing apps.
 I have used taxi services in Bangkok quite a lot, but I haven’t noticed that drivers would use any navigation apps.
 If the taxi driver will not feel confident about the exact address, he may refuse a fare.
-Sometimes the taxi driver might ask for advice to his colleagues and then give it a try.
+Sometimes the taxi driver might ask for advice from his colleagues and then give it a try.
 The Grab app will navigate you to the destination.

 Regarding the language barrier in Bangkok, you might face a situation where the driver does not speak nor read in English.
 I recommend having an address of your destination in the Thai language.
-Print screen of your hotel address in the Thai language in your smartphone is a clever way how to make things easier for you and the taxi driver.
+The print screen of your hotel address in the Thai language in your smartphone is a clever way how to make things easier for you and the taxi driver.

 To avoid being scammed by the taxi driver, you must always ask him to turn the meter on.
 If not you might end up paying twice as much for the ride as you normally would.
 I’ve experienced situations where taxi drivers come up with various excuses to avoid turning the meter on.
 If the driver insists driving without the meter turned on just look for another taxi.